 How exactly did the Ryder Cup get to this place?
-We traveled back in time, looking through the match’s history and try to identify various moments that have helped nudge the competition to its present state: a clash of prideful golfers, playing not for themselves but for each other and for their countries.
+We traveled back in time, looking through the match’s history to identify various moments that have helped nudge the competition to its present state: a clash of prideful golfers, playing not for themselves but for each other and for their countries.
 These aren’t the biggest moments in Ryder Cup history, or even the most memorable necessarily.
-But they are individual moments that shaped what we’ll see over three days outside Paris and while not long after the final shot is struck on Sunday, we’ll be longing for Whistling Straits and 2020.
+But they are individual moments that shaped what we’re missing this weekend in Whistling Straits and we’ll long to see a year from now when the postponed event finally (fingers crossed) happens.

 1927: Begin at the beginning